Learn about our API and how to sync and transform design tokens in your design system.

 You can alias an entire Token.
 Hence you also inherit from its modes.

-does not apply here.
+Note that $mode does not apply here.

 You can alias on one or many modes of a Token.
-The value resolution will follow the indicated target $mode
+The value resolution will follow the indicated target $mode.

-Note that $mode
+Note that $mode is mandatory

 You can alias on (almost) all sub-values composing the SDTF.
-The value resolution will follow the indicated target $mode
+The value resolution will follow the indicated target $mode.

-Note that $mode
+Note that $mode is mandatory

 Aliases must reference compatible Tokens.
 Each type has a unique mapping to other types defining which ones can be referenced at which place.